Shimano XTR vs XT vs SLX vs Deore | MTB Drivetrains Explained!

 When you look at the cassettes themselves, you can see their differences.
 SLX has one aluminum sprocket and 11 steel sprockets on its 1045 and 1051 options.

 So you can run it with a two by 1045, or the one by 1051 weighs less than 534 g and costs more than 115 quid.
-XT visually has two alloy sprockets at the top, and it has ten steel sprockets for durability.
+XT visually has two alloy sprockets at the top and ten steel sprockets for durability.

 XTR weighs 367 g in the one-by-12 star setup, you can get 1045 as well, but it does cost 325 quid.